Engagement Ring Anatomy: Complete Guide to Ring Parts & Terminology (2026)

 Being proposed to with an engagement ring is one of the most important moments in one’s life.
 You want to make sure you choose the right ring for your significant other, especially since they are made to be worn forever.
 From the research to the jewelry store visits, finding the right one is a rewarding yet challenging experience.
 Buying an engagement ring is an adventure, at the Wedding Ring Shop, we do everything we can to make the adventure romantic and unforgettable.

 During your shopping journey, it is essential to know all the terms that jewelers, goldsmiths, and gemologists use.
 This centuries-old art form takes from a large body of knowledge and expertise.
 Some terms are scientific and technical, while others are more culturally oriented.
 Regardless, you should know all of your options when purchasing an engagement ring.
-This list should inform you of all the terms and definitions jewelers use.
-However, don’t hesitate to call our Honolulu jewelry store to talk more in depth about the parts that make up your engagement ring.
+This list should inform you of all the terms and definitions jewelers use to define the anatomy of a ring.
+However, don’t hesitate to call our Honolulu jewelry store to talk more in depth about the parts of an engagement ring that make up your engagement ring.

 Diamond Terms